Kure Atoll: 21st century

 In 2002, the wreck of a 19th-century whaling ship was found at Kure Atoll.
 This wreck was further explored in 2005, 2006, and 2008; it is thought it may be the wreck of the sailing ship Parker.
 The Parker was a whaling ship that wrecked on Kure Atoll in 1842.
 The crew was rescued after a few months.

 The wreck of the USS Saginaw was found in 2003.
 The research dive studying the wreck was featured in the book A Civil War Gunboat in Pacific Waters: Life on Board USS Saginaw.

 In 2008, the shipwreck of the vessel Gledstanes was found.
 The Gledstanes was a British whaling ship that wrecked in 1837.

 In 2010, the wreck of a sailboat was recovered from Kure Atoll.
 The sailboat was discovered in 2007, and was determined to be the boat of a sailor who departed from Fiji in 2006, but was lost at sea.

 In 2020, a crew of four stayed on the island from February through October.
 While there is no television or cell phone service, limited internet connectivity allows for emails to be sent and received.
 The island is occupied by two crews each year that are rotated in and out.
 Their job is to keep an eye on the island, and they also try to clean up trash that washes up on the island.

-In the 2020s, removing ghost nets and marine debris from Kure and other northwest Hawaiian islands remains a big concern, which are known to endanger wildlife and pollute environment.
+In the 2020s, removing ghost nets and marine debris from Kure and other northwest Hawaiian islands remains a big concern, which are known to endanger wildlife and pollute the environment.